SalTheSpartan/scpEnvironment/README.md

-# scpEnvironment
+# spartagramEnvironment
-dev environment for sparta course portal
+dev and test environment for SpartaGram